liangrog/lmdo/README.md

     `$env|ENV_VAR_NAME`: Environment variables, can be used both in parameters and templates.

     `$stack|stack-name::output-key`: The value of an existing stack's output based on key name.
 Can be used both in parameters and templates.

+    `$template|template-file-name`: Nested stack template to be used to construct proper S3 bucket url for stack resource   `TemplateURL`, mostly used in templates.

     **Note**: